-The problem is that since it’s far from your sight, it’s easy to forget that it can happen.
+The problem is that, since it’s out of sight, it’s easy to forget it can happen.
 So, at first, your computer may even turn on and run games normally for a while, but it will still work harder due to dust buildup and compromised airflow.
 This overheating can actually shorten the lifespan of several important components of your PC.

 The good news is that if you want to extend the life of your graphics card or processor, it’s relatively simple.
-Even if you don’t have extra space on your desk to store your suitcase, there are alternatives that don’t cost a lot.
+Even if you don’t have extra space on your desk to store your suitcase, there are affordable alternatives.

 Why the Floor is the Worst Place for Your PC’s Airflow